-The student is under the direct supervision of another adult designated by the student's parent, legal guardian or custodian, in advance, in writing, to the Head of School of the school that suspended the student.
+The student is under the direct supervision of another adult designated by the student's parent, legal guardian or custodian, in advance, in writing, to the Principal of the school that suspended the student.

 The student is in an alternative school that is located within 1,000 feet of a public school in the LEA.